TheBevyFlock/bevy_cli/README.md

 > Please note that Nix support is maintained on a best-effort basis, and therefore should not be considered stable.
 Features may be unavailable or break altogether as a result of future changes.

-The CLI is also available to Nix users as a [flake](https://wiki.nixos.org/wiki/Flakes).
+The CLI and Linter are also available to Nix users as a [flake](https://wiki.nixos.org/wiki/Flakes).
 Simply add it as an input to your project's `flake.nix` to include it in the environment:

 ```nix
 {